testcontainers/testcontainers-dotnet/docs/test_frameworks/xunit_net.md

     --8<-- "tests/Testcontainers.Xunit.Tests/RedisContainerTest`2.cs:ConfigureRedisContainer"
     ```

 This ensures that the fixture is created only once for the entire test class.
-You must implement the `IClassFixture<TFixture>` interface with the previously created container fixture type.
+You must implement the `IClassFixture<TFixture>` interface with the previously created container fixture type in your test class and add the type to the default constructor.

 === "Run Tests"
     ```csharp